Shiva108/ai-llm-red-team-handbook/docs/Chapter_38_Continuous_Red_Teaming.md

 ---

-## 11.3 Institutionalizing Red Teaming
+## 38.3 Institutionalizing Red Teaming

 To make AI red teaming a sustainable part of your organization’s security posture:

 - **Develop Repeatable Processes:** Document playbooks, checklists, lab setup guides, and reporting templates.
-- **Maintain an Engagement Retrospective:** After each project, conduct a review—what worked, what didn’t, what should change next time?
+- **Maintain an Engagement Retrospective:** After each project, conduct a review - what worked, what didn’t, what should change next time?
 - **Invest in Tooling:** Build or acquire tools for automation (prompt fuzzing, log capture, evidence management) suited for AI/LLM contexts.
 - **Enforce Metrics and KPIs:** Track number of vulnerabilities found, time-to-remediation, stakeholder engagement, and remediation effectiveness.
-- **Foster a Security Culture:** Share lessons and success stories—build support from executives, legal, and engineering.
+- **Foster a Security Culture:** Share lessons and success stories - build support from executives, legal, and engineering.

 ---

-## 11.4 Looking Ahead: The Evolving Threat Landscape
+## 38.4 Looking Ahead: The Evolving Threat Landscape

 - **Emergence of New AI Capabilities:** New model types, plugin architectures, and generative agents broaden the attack surface.
 - **Adversary Sophistication:** Attackers will continue to innovate with indirect prompt injection, supply chain exploits, and cross-model attacks.